marios-code-path/path-to-springboot-3/observation/README.md

 Also, because we are going to use support for `Exemplars` in Prometheus, we will need to enable histogram buckets for our named observations - that tie traceId to metric buckets.

-The following configuration adds percentile histogram buckets for `http.server.requests` which is the prefix to the stats names that represents `WebMVC`/`WebFlux`.
+The following configuration adds percentile histogram buckets for `http.server.requests` which is the prefix to the stats names that represents `WebMVC`/`WebFlux` requests.
 Additionally we want to create another for our own `server.job` statistics.

 In `application.properties`, add:
 ```properties
 management.metrics.distribution.percentiles-histogram.http.server.requests=true
 management.metrics.distribution.percentiles-histogram.server.job=true
 ```

-There are more dependencies for each of our observation platform components and will review them in the next few subsections.
 ## Loki log aggregation config

 We will configure a logback appender to emit our logs directly to Loki.
 Loki appenders are of the [loki4j](https://loki4j.github.io/loki-logback-appender/) variety and are implemented in `com.github.loki4j.logback.Loki4jAppender`.